python-control/python-control/doc/response.rst

   the plot title.
 The default title is a string of the form "<Type> plot for <syslist>" where <syslist> is a list of the sys names contained in the plot (which can be updated if the plotting is called multiple times).
-  Use `title=False` to suppress the title completely.
+  Use ``title=False`` to suppress the title completely.
 The title can also be updated using the :func:`ControlPlot.set_plot_title` method for the returned control plot object.

-  The plot title is only generated if `ax` is `None`.
+  The plot title is only generated if `ax` is None.

 The following code illustrates the use of some of these customization features::